oslabs-beta/SurfQL/README.md

 ## Roadmap

 - [ ] Create schema file parsing support for different libaries, eg. GraphQL.js, graphql-yoga, etc.
-- [ ] Create a Postman type of API that sits in VSCode
+- [ ] Create a Postman type API that sits in VSCode
   - [ ] Create input fields for requests on the webview panel
-  - [ ] Find a way to access to the developers DB or AP and return the data
+  - [ ] Connect to the GraphQL API to return the data
+  - [ ] Display the data in the panel

 <!-- STEPS TO CONTRIBUTE -->